rawmodel/framework/README.md

 ### Value Assignments

-Model's properties are like properties on a Javascript Object.
+Model's properties are like properties of a Javascript Object.
 We can easily assign a value to a property through its setter method (e.g. `model.name = 'value';`).
-Instead of assigning properties one by one, we can use the `populate()` method as shown below.
+Instead of assigning properties one by one, we can use the `populate()` method to assign values to multiple enumerable properties.

 ```ts
 model.populate({